Novel transition dynamics of topological solitons: Discussion

-{\it Discussion.}---As depicted in Fig.~\ref{fig:R} (see also Fig.~\ref{fig:evo} for a demonstration), we observe a slowing down of the translational motion of the soliton as the external magnetic field $B$ approaches the transition value $B_{\rm CSL}$.
-Interestingly, the local relaxation rate from an initial configuration without a solitonic structure remains finite as $B \rightarrow B_{\rm CSL}$.
+As depicted in Fig.~\ref{fig:R} (see also Fig.~\ref{fig:evo} for a demonstration), we observe a slowing down of the translational motion of the soliton as the external magnetic field $B$ approaches the transition value $B_{\rm CSL}$.
+Interestingly, the local relaxation rate to the domain wall remains finite as $B \rightarrow B_{\rm CSL}$.
 This is due to the singularity at $B=B_{\rm CSL}$ characterized by the divergence of the CSL separation length, $l(B)\rightarrow \infty$, which only affects the solitonic motion.
-Specifically, the yellow plots reach exactly zero at $B=B_{\rm CSL}$, consistent with the fact that the kink remains stationary in the exact infinite system, where the translational invariance is restored.
-We attribute the finite relaxation process to the excited state dynamics of the soliton, whose typical frequency $\omega \simeq m_{\pi}$ remains gapped even at $B=B_{\rm CSL}$ \cite{sutherland1973some,whittaker_watson_1996,landau2013quantum} (see also Ref.~\cite{KISHINE20151} for the review).
+Specifically, the yellow plots reach exactly zero at $B=B_{\rm CSL}$, consistent with the fact that the kink remains stationary in the exact infinite volume, where the translational invariance is restored.
+We attribute the finite relaxation process to the excited-state dynamics of the soliton, whose typical frequency $\omega \simeq m_{\pi}$ remains gapped even at $B=B_{\rm CSL}$ \cite{sutherland1973some,whittaker_watson_1996,landau2013quantum} (see also Ref.~\cite{KISHINE20151} for the review).

 We can extend this analysis to an infinite system perturbed locally by a single CSL unit.
 We assume the initial deformation does not affect the other configurations, which are kept as ground states.
 This assumption is justified near $B_{\rm CSL}$ since $l(B)$ is large and the nearest neighbors are sufficiently separated.
-We can consider similar initial configurations as we discussed previously (see Eq.~(\ref{eq:ini_con}) with $n=1$) and vary $B$ continuously.
+We can consider similar initial configurations as we discussed previously [see Eq.~(\ref{eq:ini_con}) with $n=1$] and vary $B$ continuously.
 The characteristic time to reach a stationary state will have a magnetic field dependence similar to that shown in Fig.~\ref{fig:R}, where cases (I) and (II) correspond to the dynamics resulting from an initial dislocation and deformation of the kink, respectively.
-It would be interesting to test these predictions, for instance, in chiral magnets \cite{PhysRevLett.108.107202}.
+It would be interesting to test these predictions, for instance, in chiral magnets \cite{PhysRevLett.108.107202} (see Appendix.~\ref{sec:ana} for an analogy between the CSL in QCD and chiral magnets).